 What is Trabajando?

-Trabajando signifies the endless search for new skate spots, countless tries taken to film tricks, and everything in between.
+Trabajando represents the endless search for new skate spots, countless tries taken to film tricks, learning new techniques from masters, and everything in between.

 The word "Trabajando" means "working" in Spanish.